unluckyjung/kotlin-learning/konas/Collections/Sort/task.md

 [collection ordering](https://kotlinlang.org/docs/collection-ordering.html)
 and the
 [the difference](https://kotlinlang.org/docs/collection-operations.html#write-operations)
-between operations in-place on mutable collections and operations returning new collections.
+between operations in-place on mutable effective and operations returning new effective.

 Implement a function for returning the list of customers, sorted in descending order by the number of orders they have made.